shampliu/csv-formatter/README.md

 # CSV Formatter
-### For use with Daily Bruin's stack post on visualizing presidential campaign donations
+for use with Daily Bruin's stack post on visualizing presidential campaign donations